-Kraven The Hunter and retconning established characters for movies
+Kraven The Hunter Trailer and retconning popular characters

 Kraven The Hunter Animal Lover